ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

      ```

    * copy and paste the content into `/opt/shibboleth-idp/conf/attribute-filter.xml` before the last element `</AttributeFilterPolicyGroup>`.

+   * Make sure to change "### SP-ENTITYID ###" of the text pasted with the entityID of the Service Provider to connect with the Identity Provider installed.

 3. Restart Jetty to apply changes:
    * `systemctl restart jetty.service`